Dental Cleanings And Exams In Webster, TX

 Regular Cleanings and Checkups

+One of the most important aspects of general dentistry is having dental cleanings and exams every six months.
 Regular cleanings and checkups are important because brushing and flossing are not enough to remove tartar and bacteria in hard-to-reach areas of your mouth.
 During a routine visit, a hygienist will clean and polish your teeth, and Dr. Das will take any necessary X-rays and check your mouth for cavities and other problems.
+Having a cleaning and exam can be the difference between having outstanding oral health and having to fix problems from poor oral health, such as tooth decay.

 If you have a high risk of developing cavities, your dentist in Webster may recommend special toothpastes, mouthrinses, brushes, and more frequent cleaning appointments.
 Fluoride treatment can also help rebuild damaged parts of your teeth and strengthen the enamel.